Preston Bennett joins Fry & Elder as the prominent Tulsa law firm’s newest and most up-and-coming trial attorney.

 This will enable me to customize a plan for each of my clients moving forward which will enable them the opportunity to have the most successful outcome.”

-Bennett attended the University of Tulsa College of Law and graduated with his Juris Doctorate in 2021.
+Preston attended the University of Tulsa College of Law and graduated with his Juris Doctorate in 2021.
 Before attending TU, Bennett attended Arkansas State University for undergraduate school and earned a B.A. in History with a minor in Philosophy.

-As an Arkansas native, Bennett is an avid outdoorsman.
+As an Arkansas native, Preston is an avid outdoorsman.
 He is a former Boy Scout of America, who holds the rank of Life Scout.
 Bennett is also a passionate traveler, having visited seven European countries.